Controlling Rodents After a Flood

 Traps, including No. 0 or 1 leghold traps, box traps and cage traps, can be used to catch squirrels.
 Regular rat-size traps will catch flying squirrels.
 Good baits are: apples, cracked corn, pecans removed from the shell, peanut butter and sunflower seeds.
 Because squirrels are game animals, check with wildlife conservation agents in your area before placing traps for squirrels.

-For more information on controlling nuisance rodents, contact the MU Extension Center in your county.
+For more information on controlling nuisance rodents, contact your local MU Extension Center.